RafaBargiela/MetagenomeProcessing/README.md

-# Processing Metagenomic sequencing reads
+# Processing Metagenomic Sequencing Reads
-A pipeline for assembly, annotation and taxonomic classification of metagenomes after sequencing.
+A pipeline for assembly, annotation and taxonomic classification of metagenomic reads after sequencing process.

 ## Index
 - Quality control have using _fastqc_ and adapter trimming using _cutadapt_.